xcomponent/xcfunctions.js/README.md

 ## Limitations

-The current library is very limited.
-It only supports REST servers bound to the default address (`127.0.0.1:9676`).
-The event queue polls the server on a non configurable frequency of 1 call per second.
+- Current library only supports REST servers bound to the default address (`127.0.0.1:9676`);
+- The event queue polls the server on a non configurable frequency of 1 call per second.
+- Keys on objects received/sent from/to the REST server are case sensitive and follow C# naming conventions.
+- Sender calls are **NOT** performed asynchronously.
+All calls are performed (in the order they were performed by the triggered method) once the function returns.

 ## Install